Civil Services XI triumphs over ITC XI in cricket clash | www.lokmattimes.com

 Civil Services XI triumphs over ITC XI in cricket clash

-PNN New Delhi [India], November 28: The Civil Services XI and ITC XI clashed in a thrilling cricket encounter ...
+New Delhi (India), November 29: The Civil Services XI and ITC XI clashed in a thrilling cricket encounter at ...

-New Delhi [India], November 28: The Civil Services XI and ITC XI clashed in a thrilling cricket encounter at the DDA Sports Complex in Saket on November 25.
+New Delhi (India), November 29: The Civil Services XI and ITC XI clashed in a thrilling cricket encounter at the DDA Sports Complex in Saket on November 25.
 The friendly match was an opportunity for senior officials from various government services to showcase their cricketing talents and competitive spirit.

 Led by US Dhyani IRS, the Civil Services XI boasted a lineup featuring officers from IAS, IPS, IFS, IRS, Railways, and other services.
 Mr Dhyani won the toss and invited ITC XI to bat first.